Automatic Azimuth Alignment for Automotive Radar 2018-01-1606

 The world has witnessed the rapid development of the Advanced Driver Assist System (ADAS) industry over the past few years.
-Radar, as one of the most important sensors in ADAS due to the high penetration, all-weather characteristic and low cost, is studied intensively and will be applied on a large scale.
-Automobile radar has many applications like ACC (Advanced Cruise Control) BSD (Blind Spot Detection), LCA (Lane Change Assistant), etc., and the accuracy of the radar target detection influences the performance of ADAS.
+Radar, as one of the most important sensors in ADAS due to its high penetration, all-weather characteristic and low cost, is studied intensively.
+Automobile radar has many applications like ACC (Advanced Cruise Control), BSD (Blind Spot Detection), LCA (Lane Change Assistant), etc., and the accuracy of the radar target detection influences the performance of ADAS.
 In general, range, velocity, azimuth angle and other target attributions are measured by the automotive radar, and the accuracy of the azimuth angle is more easily affected by the environment than other attributions.
 For the automotive radar, it is usually equipped either near a front bumper, or near a left rear and right rear bumper.
 Due to the small accidents which happened frequently and/or vibration in the course of vehicle driving, it will regularly lead to a misalignment azimuth angle, and will cause significant performance degradation of ADAS.
-To effectively solve this problem, a novel automatic azimuth alignment method for automotive radar is presented in this paper, compared with the traditional method, a new approach to extract the points of the guardrail related to the misalignment angle estimation is figured out and a new fitting algorithm considering the characteristics of the data instead of the OLS (ordinary least squares) is implemented to calculate the misalignment angle, a comparison of different methods is carried out, and the validity and accuracy of the new method are shown by data measured on public road.
+To effectively solve this problem, a novel automatic azimuth alignment method for automotive radar is presented in this paper, compared with the traditional method, the guardrail is chose to do the misalignment angle estimation and a new fitting algorithm considering the characteristics of the data instead of the OLS (ordinary least squares) is implemented to calculate the misalignment angle, a comparison of different methods is carried out, and the validity and accuracy of the new method are shown by data measured on public road.